Mathematical Visualizations

 or integrating from a reference distance

-Let's also note that in general relativity, the Schwarzschild solution differs from the above by a square root and a factor of two in the critical radius, so integrating GR solution to model the “bending of spacetime” so that the local projection
+Let's also note that in general relativity, the Schwarzschild solution differs from the above by a square root and a factor of two in the critical radius, so integrating GR solution to model the “bending of spacetime in extra hyperdimension” so that the local projection

 The following illustrates the resulting hypothesized “dent”

 In blue, there is the velocity of free fall (equivalent to escape velocity), which is related to the sine of the angle of rotation of the hypersurface volume.
 The velocity of free fall saturates at the speed of light at the critical radius, which seems very nice and regular.
 However, do note how the “4D-well” (black line in the earlier Fig. 11) extends arbitrarily far in the direction of the hyperradius, possibly even to the origin of the hyperspace where different black holes could be connected (at least in the early history of the cosmos).
-But as the hyperspherical space is expanding and the hypersurface volume is thus developing vertically in the crosscut picture at the speed of light (by definition of the hypervelocity), it seems likely that a falling object can at maximum stay at the same absolute hyperradius distance, not travel "backwards in time" to the origin.
+But as the hyperspherical space is expanding and the hypersurface volume is thus developing vertically in the crosscut picture at the speed of light (by definition of the hypervelocity), it seems likely that a falling object can at maximum stay at the same absolute hyperradius distance, not travel “backwards in time” to the origin.
 Also the horizontal and vertical components (gray lines) of the escape velocity have been plotted for convenience.
-Newtonian escape velocity (blue dashed line) displays unphysical velocities nearer the critical radius, as is well-known.
+The interpretations of the Schwarzschild coordinates (dashed lines, and accompanied velocities) should be treated with caution here, as only some of them are exactly known from GR studies, and in different coordinates (such as using null geodesics), the meaning of critical radius would change considerably.
+Some Schwarzschild velocities, such as free-fall coordinate velocity (dr/dt) and orbital velocities (red dashed lines, in their “distant observer” coordinate form, “hovering” observer proper form, and an orbiting observer proper form), should be exact according to our knowledge, but even they may contain errors, because we have conflicting information from text books (see also 1,2,3,4).
+It is of interest that in Schwarzschild coordinates, the Newtonian orbital velocity depicts also the orbital velocity in coordinate time (for a far-away observer), but cannot support stable circular orbits nearer the critical radius (as depicted by the abrupt ending of red dashed line at the photon sphere).

-Some special points of Schwarzschild geodesics have been highlighted, such as between 1.5 (so-called photon sphere) and 3 times the Schwarzschild radius
+Some special points of Schwarzschild geodesics have been highlighted in Fig. 11, such as between 1.5 (so-called photon sphere) and 3 times the Schwarzschild radius

 In the gravity model studied here, orbital velocities (red line, in circular orbits) stay nice and regular down to the critical radius (Suntola 2018, pp. 142–163).
 Maximum orbital velocity is attained at four times the critical radius (Fig. 12a).
 Relative to gravitational state at a distance